A 1977 Cessna 172N Skyhawk has been spotted for sale. The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Pawhuska, OK and is currently available for US $2,495, although bids are also being accepted.
-Click here to check out the eBay listing, which includes additional photos and details.
+The aircraft is located in Lynn Haven, FL and offers are currently being accepted.
+Click here to check out the eBay listing, which includes additional photos.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.